Published market hub · 2026-05

 DSCR quick screen

-Use about $1,163/mo as the public first-pass PITIA ceiling at a 1.20x DSCR screen, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.
+Start with the public max-PITIA proxy of about $1,021/mo at a 1.20x DSCR floor, then screen out deals that need materially more room before taxes, insurance, vacancy, and capex.

 - Directional only.
 Pressure-test the payment range in the calculator before application.